Introducing the first film in our 2020 MoS Docs Series: SAY AMEN, SOMEBODY, screening February 19 at 7pm at Studio Bell-National Music Centre.

 Unseen in cinemas for nearly thirty years, SAY AMEN, SOMEBODY has been gorgeously restored to 4K by Milestone with support from the National Museum of African American History and Culture and the Academy Film Archive.
 The new restoration features brilliantly restored 5.1 soundtrack!

-An expansion to CIFF’s Music on Screen (MoS) series - MoS Docs is a new documentary series dedicated to showcasing the year’s most talked about and compelling music documentaries from around the world - from the grassroots of rock ‘n’ roll to hip-hop and folk and everything in between.
+An expansion to CIFF’s Music on Screen (MoS) series and presented in partnership with the National Music Centre - MoS Docs is a new documentary series dedicated to showcasing the year’s most talked about and compelling music documentaries from around the world - from the grassroots of rock ‘n’ roll to hip-hop and folk and everything in between.

 - George T. Nierenberg